A flywheel looks like a simple part of your car, but it actually has many purposes, especially in more modern car

-The most common symptom of a bad flywheel is bad noises during idle.
-You can also feel vibrations, gear slippage, or a burning smell coming from the transmission.
+The most common symptom of a bad flywheel is bad noises from the transmission case at idle.
+You may also feel vibrations, feel gear slippage, or notice a burning smell coming from the transmission.
 You may also notice other shifting issues.

 1. Bad Noises at idle

 If you have a double-mass flywheel, which many modern cars have, you will probably hear a lot of noise from the transmission when your engine is idling.
 This can be identified as loud bangs.

 This will only happen if you have a double mass flywheel on your car model.

 2. Clutch Chatter (Vibrations)

 Clutch chatter can come from various problems, including worn clutch discs, pressure plates, or release bearings.